sahsagar-google/oracle-toolkit/terraform/README.md

 ## Project Directory Structure

-The recommended project directory structure is as follows:
+The project directory structure is as follows:

 ```plaintext
 repo-root/